The complete guide to connect Zendesk to WhatsApp, Facebook, and Instagram

 The verdict: Choosing the right integration method

-Ready to see what a unified AI support agent can do for your team?
-Give eesel AI a try for free and you can be live in just a few minutes.
+Ready to see how a unified AI support agent can enhance your Zendesk team?
+Give eesel AI a try for free and see the benefits in just a few minutes.

 Frequently asked questions

-Yes, a unified AI platform is specifically designed to break down knowledge silos by integrating with all your company's diverse knowledge sources, including past tickets, wikis, and internal documents.
-This ensures consistent, accurate answers across all channels.
+Yes, a unified AI platform is designed to complement your setup by integrating with all your company's diverse knowledge sources, including past tickets and internal documents.
+This ensures consistent, accurate answers across all your Zendesk channels.

-With an AI platform, you can achieve intelligent automation that learns from all your knowledge, moving beyond rigid, rule-based systems.
-It offers powerful simulation for testing and selective automation, allowing you to gradually expand what the AI handles.
+With an AI platform, you can achieve intelligent automation that works alongside Zendesk, learning from your existing knowledge.
+It offers simulation for testing and allows you to selectively automate certain queries while keeping your agents in control.

 Share this post